menandmice/micetro_docs/guides/user-manual/access_control.rst

 Each object type has an Access Flag named Edit Access.
 This flag is special in that it directs a User, Group's or Role's access to the object's access information.
 In other words, if a User has this flag set on an object, he may edit the Access Flags for the object.
 This means that the User could remove a different User or Group from the object completely.
 He could even remove the User that created the object.
 In light of this, the Edit Access flag should be treated with care.

 Access for Built-in groups is impossible to change.
-However, it would be possible to shut out all Users in the Men & Mice Suite from a certain object by simply editing access for each User directly.
+However, it would be possible to shut out all Users in the Men&Mice Suite from a certain object by simply editing access for each User directly.
 You could even shut yourself out.
 The Administrator User will always have full access to every object, so if such situations arise, the Administrator User should be used to set things straight.

 Access Flags Defined
 --------------------

-Each object type in the Men & Mice Suite has a set of Access Flags defined.
+Each object type in the Men&Mice Suite has a set of Access Flags defined.

 .. _global-access:

 Global Access
 ^^^^^^^^^^^^^

-This is an object referring to the Men & Mice Suite as a whole.
-It contains flags that define access to the different clients and modules available in the Men & Mice Suite, as well as Administration tasks.
+This is an object referring to the Men&Mice Suite as a whole.
+It contains flags that define access to the different clients and modules available in the Men&Mice Suite, as well as Administration tasks.

 .. csv-table::
   :header: "Object", "Description"